IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/04-conditionals.md

 {: .inset}

 # Inflammation datasets and conditionals

-Let's say that we know that there are some rules to understand if there is a problem in our inflammation dataset, and these rules are:
+Let's go back to the inflammation dataset to apply the conditional to find out if our dataset is OK for analysis or if there are any problems.
+We know that there is something suspicious in the inflammation data:
 1. If the maximum inflammation at Day 1 is 0 and at Day 21 is 20
 2. If the minimum inflammation per Day is 0 throughout all the days

 To check if each of the inflammation datasets has any of these two problems, we can use conditionals.
 Let's start building our conditional step by step.
-Let's start with the first rule about the maximum
+Let's start with the first rule about the maximum inflammation:
 ```matlab
 data = readdlm("./data/inflammation-01.csv", ',');